roie9876/vision4all/README.md

 # Vision4all

-Vision-4O is a Streamlit-based application that allows users to analyze images and videos using Azure OpenAI services.
-The application provides functionalities to search for objects in images, detect objects in videos/images, and summarize video/image descriptions in Hebrew.
+Vision-4all is a Streamlit-based application that allows users to analyze images and videos using Azure OpenAI services.
+The application provides functionalities to search for objects in images and videos, detect objects in videos/images, and summarize video/image descriptions in Hebrew.

 ## Features